beeva-arturomartinez/beeva-best-practices/qa_testing/testing/TecnicaPruebasIngles.md

   --------------------------------------------------------------------------------------------------------------------------------
   Examples of equivalence classes

-  -   •Valid entry: integers in the range 100-999.
+  * Valid entry: integers in the range 100-999.

       -   ◦Valid partitions: 100-999 included.

       -   ◦Invalid partitions less than 100, more than 999 real numbers (decimal) and characters not numeric.

-  -   •Valid entry: names with up to 20 alphanumeric characters.
+  * Valid entry: names with up to 20 alphanumeric characters.

       -   ◦Valid partitions: strings up to 20 alphanumeric characters.